yixin26/SVR-SP/README.md

 ### Run

-For a quick demo, please use the pre-trained model.
-The pretrained model can be downloaded from [Google Drive](https://drive.google.com/file/d/1gLNrlg0NLG6VndslWMTRZqU6ZqV9P-ax/view?usp=sharing), and exact the file to test/model.
+For a quick demo, please use the pre-trained model from [Google Drive](https://drive.google.com/file/d/1gLNrlg0NLG6VndslWMTRZqU6ZqV9P-ax/view?usp=sharing), and exact the file to test/model.
+We use the preprocessed dataset from [DISN](https://github.com/laughtervv/DISN), including SDF files, ShapeNetRendering files (with image and camera), and mesh obj files.

+As to create meshes from the SDFs, we use the executable file from [DISN/isosurface](https://github.com/laughtervv/DISN/tree/master/isosurface).

 For generating all the testing samples from a category of ShapeNet Core Dataset, e.g., Chair, please use

 ```bash
 python sdf2obj.py --category chair --ckpt 30 --batch_size 4 -g 0,1
 ```

-As to create meshes from the SDFs, we use the executable file from [DISN/isosurface](https://github.com/laughtervv/DISN).